It is often said that “the first impression is the last impression”.

 Going Digital| The Future’s Lobby Signs are Beckoning

 Moving away from static signs which can at most have changing lighting colors or holographic effects, we come to the latest that this industry has to offer.
-Digital sign boards which incorporate dynamic elements or full fledged TV screens give you much more control about what you display, so you have many more avenues to express.
+Digital sign boards that incorporate dynamic elements or full-fledged TV screens give you much more control over what you display, so you have many more avenues to express.

 Image via enplug.com

 Further, touch-enabled and augmented reality interfaces can add another dimension to your work, where visitors can interact with your work in real time, giving them a first-hand impression.
 The ARH Medical Mall gives users a great way to navigate through their office, as well as provide information about the place.